lindsienguyenn/Building-Energy-Consumption-Prediction/README.md

-# Predicting the Energy Consumption for Building
+# Predicting the Energy Consumption for Buildings